 Calling all podcasters, podcast enthusiasts, and podcast newbies!
 Learn from expert podcasters about the craft of podcasting with purpose, from the nuts and bolts of recording and editing audio to the intellectual and creative labor of audio storytelling.
 As part of our goal to prepare graduate students for a wide range of careers serving the public good, Humanities for the Public Good is exploring new and innovative methods of interpretation, storytelling, and meaning-making.
-After a kick-off preview event on December 4, the Podcasting with Purpose series will bring experienced podcast creators and hosts each month in Spring 2021 to discuss their craft and how academics can connect their research, teaching, and advocacy with the wide world of podcasting.
+The Spring 2021 Podcasting with Purpose series will bring together experienced podcast creators to discuss their craft and how academics can connect their research, teaching, and advocacy with the wide world of podcasting.
 This series is supported by Humanities for the Public Good, the Andrew W. Mellon Foundation, and the Obermann Center for Advanced Studies.

 Hosted by Laura Perry, Mellon Postdoctoral Fellow with HPG and a former podcast editor with Edge Effects magazine and radio show host at WSUM 91.7 FM, the series will feature exciting voices in podcasting including Annie Galvin of Public Books, Mark Riechers and Anne Strainchamps of To the Best of Our Knowledge, James Boo of Self Evident, and Rebecca Nagle of Crooked Media’s This Land.
+Interviews will be recorded and made available on this page after each event.
 More details below, and to come!
 Join our mailing list for the latest news and announcements about this new series: https://uiowa.qualtrics.com/jfe/form/SV_b2wZ5uNJhXI7Odv

 January 28, 2021 (4 pm CT): Annie Galvin, Writer, Producer, Host